Use the Lexology Getting The Deal Through tool to compare the answers in this article with those from other jurisdictions.

 In Canada, consumption taxes, which include the Goods and Services Tax, the Harmonised Sales Tax and various provincial sales taxes, are levied on goods and services.
 While these taxes are collected at each stage of the production and delivery of goods and services, they are intended to be akin to a value added tax and be borne by the ultimate consumer.
 Intermediate parties that must pay these consumption taxes can usually seek reimbursement for amounts paid through a system of tax credits.

-Additional amounts, called excise taxes or duties, are levied on particular goods, such as alcohol, tobacco, fuel-inefficient vehicles and automobile air conditioners.
+Additional amounts, called excise taxes or duties, are levied on particular goods, such as alcohol, tobacco, cannabis, fuel-inefficient vehicles and automobile air conditioners.

 Other applicable tax regimes

 Are any other direct or indirect tax regimes relevant to individuals?

 Municipal governments in Canada generate revenue with property taxes, which they impose on property owners within their respective boundaries.